Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/CAVv.md

 > 1. The experiments and associated analyses focus solely on networks that approximate 1D ring attractors.
 > This is quite simplistic, and at least for the numerical expreiments, the authors could consider tasks like navigation where a planar 2D attractor is approximated by the networks.

-We appreciate the remark, and shall include additional tasks where the approximate continuous attractor is of higher dimension.
+We appreciate the remark, and have included an additional task where the approximate continuous attractor is of higher dimension, namely a double angular velocity integration task.
+The networks develop corresponding approximate continuous attractors that have the same structure as the task requires (in this case a torus).

 That being said, we would like to reiterate that the primary contribution is theoretical and the numerical experiments are meant to illustrate the theory.
 Regarding navigation tasks, two points bear mentioning.
 1. For planar attractors are diffeomorphic to $R^2$, note that they do not conform to the assumptions on normally hyperbolic invariant manifolds, since $R^2$ isn't compact.
 There are suitable generalizations of this theory to noncompact manifolds [1], but we do not pursue them since they require more refined tools, which would only obscure the point that we are trying to make.
 Tangentially, we would also like to point out that we assume that neural dynamics are naturally bounded (e.g. by energy constraints) and hence sufficiently well described by compact invariant manifolds.
-1. Approximations of planar attractors that are diffeomorphic to $[0,1]\times[0,1]$ are also excluded since they’re an example of a **manifold with corners**.

 In the revised version of the manuscript, we will include the above limitations and provide reference to [2].